danielfett/draft-dpop/mainmatter.md

 To make use of an access token that is token-bound to a public key using DPoP, a client MUST prove the possession of the corresponding private key.
-More precisely, the client MUST create a JWT and sign it using the previously chosen private key.
+More precisely, the client MUST create a DPoP Proof JWT and sign it using the previously chosen private key.

-The JWT has the same format as above, except:

- * The header MUST contain a `typ` claim with the value `dpop_proof+jwt`.
- * The header SHOULD NOT contain a `jwk` field.

 The signed JWT MUST then be sent in the `DPoP-Proof` request header.

 If a resource server detects that an access token that is to be used for resource access is bound to a public key using DPoP (via the methods described in (#Confirmation)) it MUST check that:

  1. a header `DPoP-Proof` was received in the HTTP request,
- 2. the header's value is a well-formed JWT,
+ 1. the header's value is a well-formed DPoP Proof JWT,
- 3. all required claims are contained in the JWT,
+ 1. all required claims are contained in the JWT,
- 4. the algorithm in the header of the JWT is supported by the application and deemed secure,
+ 1. the algorithm in the header of the JWT designates a digital signature algorithm, is not `none`, is supported by the application, and is deemed secure,
  5. the JWT is signed using the public key to which the access token was bound,
  6. the `typ` field in the header has the correct value,